b05702057/Food-Image-Classification/README.md

 # Food Image Classification

-### A project that conduct classification of food images with the convolutional neural network model and model explanation techniques
+### A project that includes the classification of food images with a convolutional neural network model and model explanation techniques

 ## Task
 Find the best sturcture of the model and conduct data normalization, dropout and weight decay to improve the accuracy.